Why Grounding and Bonding Are Crucial for Pool Safety

 What’s Bonding?

 Pool bonding, also known as equipotential bonding, is a crucial process that involves connecting a pool’s metal components—ladders, handrails, pumps, motors—together with a wire, usually one made from copper.
-This puts them all in the same bonding grid, or network.
-Placing these components in the same network provides them with a path back to the power source.
+This puts them all in the same ground bonding grid.
+Placing these components in the same grounding network provides them with a path back to the power source.
 This prevents electrical currents from taking alternate routes through any metal pool components, greatly reducing the risk of shocks and electrocution.

 What’s Grounding?